Change Business For Good

 Over three days of compelling, thought-provoking and unexpected programming, the festival will be a platform for consumers and leaders to come together and explore the powerful potential of business to improve lives, deliver meaningful change and realise a purpose beyond profit.

 The festival will explore the big challenges that our society faces in the economic, environmental, consumer and technological spheres, as well as offering ideas, inspiration and practical solutions to the problems that Covid-19 has exposed and escalated in our society.

 With the UK hosting COP26 in Glasgow in November this year, The Good Business Festival will examine the climate crisis.
 The festival programme will focus on a sustainable and ethical recovery and resilience that helps tackle inequalities, as well as creating positive impact on people and our planet and levelling-up the nation.

-Tickets for the July Festival will be available from late April for a small donation to local charities in the Liverpool City Region.
+Tickets for the July Festival are now available for a small donation to local charities in the Liverpool City Region.